treangenlab/radmicrobes/session4/README.md

 #### Center for Genomic Epidemiology

 As mentioned, this is not an exhaustive list of strain-level analysis tools by any means.
 One great repository of tools is hosted through the Technical University of Denmark called [Center for Genomic Epidemiology](https://www.genomicepidemiology.org).
 We do not have time to go over all tools available, but they do have some great tools from simple typing schemes such as plasmid typing [*e.g.*, PlasmidFinder](https://cge.food.dtu.dk/services/PlasmidFinder/) or full blown workflows such as phylogenetic analysis using [MinTyper](https://cge.food.dtu.dk/services/MINTyper/).
-One tool I have found invaluable is [KmerResistance](https://cge.food.dtu.dk/services/KmerResistance/).
+One tool I have found useful is [KmerResistance](https://cge.food.dtu.dk/services/KmerResistance/).
 KmerResistance uses **k-mer alignment (KMA)** of short- or long-reads against redundant databases.
 Using a 'ConClave' sorting algorithm for non-unique matches, `kmerresistance` can identify with good sensitivity/specificity orthologous genes that may not elsewise be resolved in short-read assemblies where similar genes often get collapsed into a consensus.
 I like this tool so much, that I've incorporated it into my own tool that estimates copy number variants called [convict](https://github.com/wshropshire/convict).
 Instructions for installation are [here](https://bitbucket.org/genomicepidemiology/kma/src/master/), but I've set up `kmerresistance` to work in this conda environment.
 Let's quickly run through kmerresistance, using the ARLG-4673 short-read fastq files we used from session one.
-Note that you'll have to change the absolute pathways for each respective database based on where your radgenomics environment is located.

 `
-kmerresistance -i ARLG-4673_R1.fastq.gz ARLG-4673_R2.fastq.gz -o ARLG-4673_kmerresistance -s_db /opt/homebrew/Caskroom/miniforge/base/envs/radgenomics/db/kma_databases/bacteria.ATG -t_db /opt/homebrew/Caskroom/miniforge/base/envs/radgenomics/db/kma_databases/resfinder_db
+kmerresistance -i /projects/k2i/data/fastq_files/ARLG-3180_SRR12509439_1.fastq.gz /projects/k2i/data/fastq_files/ARLG-3180_SRR12509439_2.fastq.gz -o ARLG-3180_kmerresistance -s_db /projects/k2i/databases/kma_databases/species_db/bacteria.ATG -t_db /projects/k2i/databases/kma_databases/resfinder_db/resfinder_db
 `

 With short reads alone, this output indicates the likely organism (*i.e.*, *K. pneumoniae*) in addition to the AMR profile.
 Importantly, like many database tools that use some form of an alignment-based detection algorithm, you can use this tool with your own bespoke database to search for any genomic signature of your interest.